microsoft/PowerToys/README.md

 For [v0.65][github-next-release-work], we'll work on below:

-- Ship .NET self contained and shared between utilities
+- Ship .NET self-contained and shared between utilities
-- Stability / bug fixes
+- Stability/bug fixes

 ## PowerToys Community

-The PowerToys team is extremely grateful to have the [support of an amazing active community][community-link].
+The PowerToys team is extremely grateful to have the [support of an amazingly active community][community-link].
 The work you do is incredibly important.
 PowerToys wouldn’t be nearly what it is today without your help filing bugs, updating documentation, guiding the design, or writing features.
-We want to say thank you and take time to recognize your work.
+We want to say thank you and take the time to recognize your work.
 Month over month, you directly help make PowerToys a better piece of software.

 ## Code of Conduct